-The Bot Connector service enables your bot to exchange messages with channels configured in the Bot Framework Portal.
+Bot Framework Channels enable your bot to exchange messages with channels configured in the Azure Portal.
 It uses industry-standard REST and JSON over HTTPS and enables authentication with JWT Bearer tokens.
 For detailed information about how to use the Bot Connector service, see Authentication and the remaining articles in this section.

 The Bot Connector service exchanges information between between bot and channel (user) by passing an Activity object.
 The most common type of activity is message, but there are other activity types that can be used to communicate various types of information to a bot or channel.
 For details about Activities in the Bot Connector service, see Activities overview.